RakhithJK/dbeaver-dbeaver-wiki/AWS-SSO.md

 In the DBeaver database connection dialog you need to:
 - Set Authentication to `AWS IAM`.
 - Set Credentials to `AWS Profile`.
-- Choose the profile which was configured with AWS SSO (see previous chapter).
+- Choose the profile which was configured with AWS SSO (see the previous chapter).
-- Click on  `Enable SSO` check.
+- Click on the `Enable SSO` check.

 Now you can connect.
 DBeaver will open a web browser with SSO authorization.